-I go over Kierkegaard’s theory of demonic evil in far more detail in a post here.
-Please visit that post for more comprehension.
-But for now this summary will allow us to consider an interesting and overlooked example of the demonic in part 1 of his book Stages on Life’s Way (Princeton).
+I go over Kierkegaard’s theory of demonic evil in far more detail here.
+But this summary will allow us to consider an interesting and overlooked example of the demonic in part 1 (“In Vino Veritas”) of his book Stages on Life’s Way (Princeton, 1991).
 It is here that we encounter the troubling words of a demonic “Fashion Designer” who seeks to reduce all vestiges of taste, beauty, and virtue to crassness, vanity, and silliness.
 True style is an authentic expression of one’s individuality.
 But fashion can be a means of negating the good content of free individuality into something with no individual content at all, something totally superficial, something determined from the outside.
-Consider this passage from the Designer:
+Consider these words the Designer speaks to his dining guests:

 “Describe, then, the wretched, stunted affection of the fashion-addicted woman, describe this insidious reflection that devours her, and depict the feminine modesty that least of all knows something about itself, do a good job of it and you will also have condemned woman and in reality condemned her terribly.
 If I ever find a girl who is humble and content and uncorrupted by indecent association with women, she will fall nevertheless.
 I bring her into my snare; now she stands at the place of sacrifice, that is, in my boutique.
 With the most contemptuous glance that snobbish nonchalance can exercise, I measure her.
 She is perishing with dread; a laugh from the next room where my trained minions are sitting demolishes her.
 The when I have her dolled up in fashion, when she looks crazier than a mad hatter, as crazy as someone who would not even be admitted to a loony bin, she blissfully sallies forth from me.
 No one, not even god, could dismay her, for she is indeed in fashion.”
 (70)